A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Discussion

-\paragraph{Volumetric uncertainty modeling} In clinical settings, data is often acquired volumetrically but sliced into patches due to memory limits.
-With improved compute, 3D segmentation models have gained traction for preserving spatial continuity and reducing inter-slice inconsistencies.
+\paragraph{Volumetric uncertainty modeling} Processing volumetric clinical data knows two dominant strategies.
+The first, 2D slice processing, analyzes the volume as a stack of individual images, preserving full context within each slice but severing spatial continuity along the third dimension.
+The second, 3D patch processing, divides the volume into smaller ones, which maintains local 3D information but loses the global anatomical structure.
+As compute power increases, end-to-end 3D segmentation models are gaining traction because they can analyze increasingly more volume, preserving spatial continuity and reducing the inconsistencies inherent in these slice- or patch-based methods~\citep{liu2025probabilistic, burmeister2022less, viviers_probabilistic_2023, monteiro_stochastic_2020}.
 As we have seen the implications of the additional dimension in 2D uncertainty, we similarly argue that 3D segmentation introduces or exacerbates previously mentioned issues related to entropy estimation and aggregation of pixels.
 Probabilistic segmentation has been employed on 3D data but often are straightforward extensions of patch-wise segmentation architectures~\citep{viviers_probabilistic_2023, chotzoglou2019exploring, long_probabilistic_2021, saha_anatomical_2021, saha2020encoding, hoebel_give_2019}.
-Limited diversity of uncertainty-based sample selection in Active Learning requires more focus, since 2D slices of 3D volumes are often highly redundant~\cite{shen2021labeling, burmeister2022less}.
+Limited diversity of uncertainty-based sample selection in Active Learning requires more focus, since 2D slices of 3D volumes are often highly redundant~\citep{shen2021labeling, burmeister2022less}.
 Furthermore, given the high computational cost of many architectures, we emphasize the need for efficiency with higher-dimensional input tensors.
-Furthermore, methodologies need to be developed in order to appropriately compare 2D- to 3D models.
-For example, the GED cannot be estimated volumetrically with 2D models.
+Moreover, methodologies need to be developed in order to appropriately compare 2D to 3D models.
+For example, a valid volumetric GED cannot be estimated with 2D models.
 Hence, general guidelines related to translating 2D segmentation models to 3D can be of great benefit for practitioners considering to phase out patch-based approaches for volumetric data.
-Fortunately, research dedicated to probabilistic volumetric segmentation is prevalent and its successes underline the potential for this research direction~\cite{liu2025probabilistic, burmeister2022less, viviers_probabilistic_2023}.